2017 Coupe Banque Nationale

-The 2017 Coupe Banque Nationale was a tennis tournament played on indoor carpet courts.
+The 2017 Coupe Banque Nationale was a women's tennis tournament played on indoor carpet courts.
 It was the 25th edition of the Tournoi de Québec and part of the WTA International tournaments of the 2017 WTA Tour.
 It took place at the PEPS de l'Université Laval in Quebec City, Canada, from September 11 through September 17, 2017.
+Seventh-seeded Alison Van Uytvanck won the singles title.